Fort Hood: 1990–2000 Army deployments

 In August 1990, the post was alerted for deployments to Southwest Asia as part of the joint forces participating in Operation Desert Shield.
 The deployment to Saudi Arabia began in September, extending into mid-October.

-On 21 May 1991, with the reactivation of its 3rd Brigade ("Greywolf") the 1st Cavalry Division became the largest division in the Army upon its return to the United States.
+On 21 May 1991, with the reactivation of its 3rd Brigade ("Greywolf"), the 1st Cavalry Division became the largest division in the Army upon its return to the United States.
 In October 1992, the Engineer Brigade, 1st Cavalry Division was reactivated.
 Through the Engineer Restructuring Initiative, the nucleus of the brigade was formed around the 8th Engineer Battalion.
-The 20th Engineer Battalion was brought from Fort Campbell, KY, to join the brigade, and the 91st Engineer Battalion was activated to complete the brigade.
+The 20th Engineer Battalion was brought from Fort Campbell to join the brigade, and the 91st Engineer Battalion was activated to complete the brigade.

 In November 1992, the unit designations for the battalions remaining from the former "Tiger" Brigade of the 2nd Armored Division were returned prior to the activation of the division at the post on 2 December 1992.
 This action was done to realign the historical designations of units to their parent divisions.
 On 29 November 1992, the 3rd Battalion, 41st Infantry was designated as the 1st Battalion, 9th Cavalry; 1st Battalion, 67th Armor to 3rd Battalion, 8th Cavalry, and 1st Battalion, 3rd Field Artillery to 2nd Battalion, 82nd Field Artillery.
 On 16 December 1992, 1st Cavalry Division units designated to accomplish realignments for historical purposes and included the 1st Battalion, 32nd Armor reflagged as 2nd Battalion, 12th Cavalry; 3rd Battalion, 32nd Armor to 1st Battalion, 12th Cavalry; and Battery A, 333rd Field Artillery to Battery B, 26th Field Artillery.

-During the post war periods called Operation Desert Calm and Operation Provide Comfort, post units continued to serve in the Persian Gulf area.
+During the postwar periods called Operation Desert Calm and Operation Provide Comfort, post units continued to serve in the Persian Gulf area.
 From December 1992 to May 1993, post soldiers deployed to Somalia for Operation Restore Hope to command and control the Joint Task Force Support Command.
-In the fall of 1994, the post's units participated in the largest deployment since Operation Desert Shield and Desert Storm executed split base operations in the Caribbean Basin, Central America and Southwest Asia, in support of Operations Vigilant Warrior and Sea Signal V, as well as other contingency operations.
+In the fall of 1994, the post's units participated in the largest deployment since Operation Desert Shield and Desert Storm executed split base operations in the Caribbean Basin, Central America, and Southwest Asia, in support of Operations Vigilant Warrior and Sea Signal V, as well as other contingency operations.

 13th Corps Support Command Commander Brig.
 Gen. Billy K. Solomon deployed along with a portion of the headquarters in December 1992 to Mogadishu to serve as the nucleus of Joint Task Force Support Command.
 Their major units included the 593rd Support Group (Fort Lewis), 36th Engineer Group (Fort Benning), 7th Transportation Group (Fort Eustis), and 62d Medical Group (Fort Lewis).
 The command headquarters returned to Fort Hood in May 1993.